Musconetcong River water or watershed scenery in New Jersey

 Best flows

 Use RiverReports and USGS 01457000 near Bloomsbury together for trend context.
-Stable to moderately dropping flow is easiest to plan around; summer warmth, storm color, or a mismatch between the lower gauge and upper reach conditions should push you to another section or another river.
+Stable to moderately dropping flow is easiest to plan around.
+Summer warmth, storm color, or a mismatch between the lower gauge and upper reach conditions should push you to another section or another river.

-When to skip
+When to leave

 Skip the Musconetcong when Point Mountain or stocked-water rules are unclear, when the river is warming quickly, when runoff colors the river hard, or when popular access already looks crowded enough to flatten the day.